kennytilton/flutter-mx/README.md

 Next, we build the app and start a "watch" to rebuild when the source changes.

-n.b!
+HEADS UP!
 This next command does not return.
 Use Control-C to kill the process when through exploring:

 * `clj -M -m cljd.build flutter`